Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

 \paragraph{Acknowledgements}I am very grateful to Antti Kupiainen for having supervised the internship during which this work has been undergone, as well as to the University of Helsinki for the support and hospitality provided while this problem was being investigated.
 I am also thankful to Vincent Vargas for having suggested this problem and for many fruitful discussions.

-\section{Liouville conformal field theory in higher dimension : the classical theory}
+\section{Liouville Conformal Field Fheory in higher dimension: the classical theory}

-In this section we wish to investigate the notion of conformal symmetry in a space of dimension strictly higher than two in the realm of Liouville conformal field theory.
-As we will see, the distinction between local and global transformations is no longer meaningful as it is in the two-dimensional case, where besides the $6$-parameter \textit{global conformal group} a special class of local conformal mappings exist : holomorphic mappings.
-Still, many of the properties of the classical theory remain unchanged when the dimension of the space gets higher, thanks to the introduction of conformally invariant operators : the GJMS operators and the $\mathcal{Q}$-curvature.
+The purpose of this section is to present the classical problem that lies behind LCFT in higher dimension.
+Namely, we first briefly review the notion of conformal symmetry in a space of dimension strictly higher than two.
+As we will see, the distinction between local and global transformations is no longer meaningful in contrast to the two-dimensional setting, where besides the $6$-parameter \textit{global conformal group} a special class of local conformal mappings exist: holomorphic mappings.
+We then present the conformally invariant operators which will be key in the formulation of LCFT: the GJMS operators and the $\mathcal{Q}$-curvature.
+With all these tools at hand a proper definition of the classical theory of LCFT in higher dimension, namely the study of a generalized Uniformization problem, is given.